guess/live-view-model/docs/long_term_specs.md

 # Technical Specification for live-view-model Library

+This document outlines the long-term goals for the live-view-model library.

 ## 1. Overview

 The live-view-model library is designed to synchronize state between Phoenix Channels and MobX observables in TypeScript applications.
 It provides a set of decorators and utility functions to create view models that automatically sync with the server, handle events, and manage errors.